 - ¼ cup butter for Hollandaise sauce plus additional for frying eggs and bacon

 - 1 cup milk for Hollandaise sauce

 - Turn on your oven to a low temperature (around 225F), just for keeping items warm.

 - Split by hand or fork split your Thomas English Muffins, and then toast in your toaster

-- Heat up a non-stick skillet to med-high and add 1 tbsp butter.
+- Heat up a non-stick skillet to med-high and add 1 tablespoon butter.
 Once butter is melted, add the Canadian bacon and fry both sides until browned.
 Remove to a plate and keep warm in your oven.

 - Prepare the Hollandaise sauce according to the package instructions.
 You will need milk and butter for this.
 Once prepared, keep warm on your stove.

 - Keep your skillet hot, and add additional butter (how much is your preference).
 Once melted, fry your eggs to your liking.
 The recommendation is sunny side up! 🙂

 - Once the eggs are finished, top each slice of toasted English muffin with 2 pieces of Canadian bacon, 1 egg, and several spoons of Hollandaise sauce.
 Garnish with green onions.